 Write a Meet the Teacher Letter

-As part of your preparation, take the time to write a simple Meet the Teacher Letter to introduce yourself on the first day of school.
+Take the time to write a simple Meet the Teacher Letter to introduce yourself to your students — and their parents — on the first day of school.

-Letter writing is a great way to show that you care deeply for your new students.
 While it would be wonderful to write a handwritten letter for each of your students, this is probably not the most time-efficient way to communicate with your class.
-Instead, downloading our time-saving Meet The Teacher Letter – Editable.
+Instead, download a time-saving Meet The Teacher Letter printable template (it’s editable).
 Set yourself up for the first day of school by following these simple steps:

 - Customize the content of your letter and add a photo.